nuclio/nuclio/docs/reference/api-gateway/ui.md

 ![api-gateway](/docs/assets/images/api-gateway-ui.png)

-For invoking the function using the api gateway, see [invoking API Gateways](/docs/references/api-gateway/http.md#invoke-none)
+To invoke the function using the api gateway, see [invoking API Gateways](/docs/references/api-gateway/http.md#invoke-none).

 <a id="basic-auth"></a>
 ### With Basic Authentication

 ![api-gateway-basic-auth](/docs/assets/images/api-gateway-ui-basic-auth.png)

-For invoking the function using the api gateway, see [invoking API Gateways with basic authentication](/docs/references/api-gateway/http.md#invoke-basic)
+To invoke the function using the api gateway, see [invoking API Gateways with basic authentication](/docs/references/api-gateway/http.md#invoke-basic).